• Loftus Hot Springs is a geothermal oasis near the Middle Fork Boise River

 The hot springs are 1.5 miles east of Troutdale Campground and 4 miles west of Ninemeyer Campground.
 Both campgrounds operate on a first-come, first-served basis and offer basic amenities like picnic tables and vault toilets.

-There are also plenty of dispersed camping spots along the Middle Fork Boise River, where you can pitch a tent or park a camper right by the water.
-These sites are rustic with no services, so plan to pack out everything you bring.
+Many other camping spots can be found along the Middle Fork Boise River.
+You can pitch a tent or park a camper by the water.
+These sites are rustic and have no services, so plan to pack out everything you need on a daily basis.

-If you prefer more comfort, Twin Springs Resort is located about 10 miles downriver and has rustic cabins with private soaking tubs.
-For full lodging options, including motels and vacation rentals, Idaho City is the best nearby choice.
+If you prefer more comfort, Twin Springs Resort is about 10 miles downriver and has rustic cabins with private soaking tubs.
+Idaho City is your best choice for full lodging options nearby, including motels and vacation rentals.

 Loftus Hot Springs | Facts